jomarpueyo/SpicySpice/README.md

 Artisticly design the app
 *	Photoshop: Logos/Icons
-*	The beauty of color schemes
+*	Proper use of color schemes
 *	Easy to the eye
-*	Allow creativity to flow again

-## Self Goals
-*	Complete this project with 100% satisfaction in this application

 ## Author
 **Jomar Pueyo** - [thatjomarguy](https://github.com/thatjomarguy)